 - Mid-navy-blue skirt with six inverted pleats at the front and a plain back.
 Skirt must be of modest length.
-Please note that netball pleated skirts are not suitable. - Plain white or black socks. - 3.
+Please note that netball pleated skirts are not suitable. - 2.
+Plain white or black socks. - 3.
 Lace-up fully enclosed shoes in predominantly black or predominantly white colour.
 Appropriate shoes include cross trainers, runners or joggers or traditional leather school shoes.
 Boots and casual footwear such as thongs, sandals, canvas shoes, high-top shoes that cover the ankle, ballet flats etc are not acceptable footwear.
-Students who have medical certificates to verify use of orthotics should select footwear which complies with the school's footwear policy as above. - School uniform hat or cap preferred. - Additional items: - School jacket with 'Pimlico' palm logo or Pimlico track jacket. - Tracksuit pants of navy-blue colour - Tights of navy-blue colour (with the school skirt/shorts over them) - Pimlico SHS Senior jersey for Year 12 students only - 6.
+Students who have medical certificates to verify the use of orthotics should select footwear which complies with the school's footwear policy as closely as possible to the above. - 4.
+School uniform hat or cap preferred. - Additional items: - School jacket with 'Pimlico' palm logo or Pimlico track jacket. - Tracksuit pants of navy-blue colour - Tights of navy-blue colour (with the school skirt/shorts over them) - Pimlico SHS Senior jersey for Year 12 students only - 6.
 Jewellery is limited to two small sleeper/stud earrings per ear.
 Students who have a side of nose piercing are permitted to use a single stud piercing only.
-No other facial or body piercings are permitted.
-This includes but is not limited to "nose rings", "spacers", "spikes" or "rods".
-Bracelets and rings are not permitted.
-Necklaces, if worn, should not be visible. - 7.
-A watch with plain wrist band may be worn. - The wearing of make-up, including nail polish, is not acceptable and students will be asked to remove it. - Hair must be of a natural colour and be worn in a style which meets school community standards.
+No other facial or body piercings are permitted to be visible.
+This includes but is not limited to "nose rings", "spacers", "spikes", or "rods".
+A single plain necklace can be worn which may include a small pendant.
+Bracelets and rings are not permitted. - 7.
+A watch with plain wrist band may be worn. - The wearing of make-up, except for basic natural foundation, is not acceptable and students will be asked to remove it.
+Only nail polish of a natural colour is allowed. - Hair must be of a natural colour and be worn in a style which meets school community standards.
 Hair adornments are not permitted. - 10.
-If students are 18 years old and have a tattoo, it must be covered. - Writing on shirts or other items of the school uniform or offensive images or text on any clothing or school bags is prohibited.
+If students have a tattoo, it must be covered. - 11.
+Writing on shirts or other items of the school uniform or offensive images or text on any clothing or school bags is prohibited.

-ITEMS NOT ACCEPTABLE FOR SCHOOL: Clothing other than that mentioned above must not be worn.
-Denim look clothing, baggy or overly-long pants, excessively short shorts or skirts, fashion head-gear (bandannas, scarves, beanies) should not be worn.
+ITEMS NOT ACCEPTABLE FOR SCHOOL:

+Clothing other than that mentioned above must not be worn.
+Denim look clothing, baggy or overlylong pants, excessively short shorts or skirts, fashion head-gear (bandannas, scarves, beanies) should not be worn.
 Make-up or jewellery other than that which is described above is inappropriate.